- Search The Registry

 - My Account

 *On this date in 1904, Pete Johnson was born.
-He was an African American boogie-woogie and jazz pianist.
+He was a Black boogie-woogie and jazz pianist.

 Kermit H. Johnson (his birth name) was born in Kansas City, Missouri.
 He was raised by his mother after his father deserted the family.
 He was placed in an orphanage when he was three, becoming so homesick, however, he ran away and returned living at home.
 By the age of 12, he sought out work to ease some of the financial burden at home.
 He worked various jobs; in a factory, a print shop, and shining shoes.
 He dropped out of school in the fifth grade.